karolbe/cmis-upload-maven-plugin/README.md

     </pluginGroups>
 ```

-Then in your pom.xml file add following plugin definition:
+Then, in your pom.xml file add following plugin definition:

 ```
       <plugin>